jdanders/calibre-plugin-language-cleaner/README.md

 ## LIMITATIONS

+Language filtering is inherently problematic -- people interpret words in different ways, and words are used in boundless combinations.
+This is not a perfect solution, but as I said it is good enough for me.

+If you find glaring holes in language that should be filtered, it may be that the source material has formatting tags in the middle of a word.
+If it is really important to you that the filtering works, you may need to use the "Edit" feature of calibre first.

 I am no expert at calibre, and I could not drum up much help on the support forums, so the integration is pretty weak.
 It only works on books that are being converted from epub, and only works during the conversion process.